 Giving up eggs and dairy was initially unimaginable and I regularly hear other wholefood plant-based followers (and vegans) say the same.
 Learning how to use tofu and nuts in place of dairy was a major turning point for me.

-I consider tofu-based ricotta and cashew-based yoghurt (which in this case I used as a base for hollandaise) to be WFPB essential recipes.
+I consider tofu-based ricotta and cashew-based yoghurt (which in this case I used as a base for hollandaise) to be plant-based essential recipes.
 Both these easy recipes can be used as substitutes for many “traditional” animal-based products and recipe components.
-They contain elements of flavour and texture similar to their traditional versions, so much so that they’ve regularly helped me win over skeptical omnivores.
-They’re indispensable for those transitioning from eating eggs and dairy to becoming totally WFPB.
+They contain elements of flavour and texture similar to their traditional versions, so much so that they’ve regularly helped me win over skeptical omnivores and are indispensable for those transitioning to a whole food plant-based lifestyle.

 - 1 recipe cashew yoghurt